 “It one hundred percent makes you think about, you know, what you’re taking and what in excess it’s actually doing to your body.
 Not just on the inside but obviously on the outside as well from looking at those photos” (Greg, Mobile).

-Some of the participants reported having some previous expectations of how the intervention might make them look, but reported being shocked at the impact of alcohol on their extrinsic ageing:
+Some of the participants reported having some previous expectations of how the intervention might make them look, but reported being shocked at the impact of alcohol on their extrinsic ageing, This shock reaction is shown clearly in this quote from Nick:

 “I expected obviously the photo to show some sort of ageing, like obviously naturally.
 But the effects of the alcohol and everything, that was, that was a bit of a shock.
 You know, that was kind of like, I didn’t expect it to impact it that much” (Nick, Mobile).

-Each of the participants found one particular aspect of alcohol ageing damage to be the most personally impactful, and emblematic of alcohol’s harmful effects These aspects, by implication, also represent the primary image-based stimuli for their aversive reactions:
+Each of the participants found one particular aspect of alcohol ageing damage to be the most personally impactful, and emblematic of alcohol’s harmful effects These aspects, by implication, also represent the primary image-based stimuli for their aversive reactions, and were experienced negatively by participants:

 “That bloatedness, puffy in the face, pores, lines.
 It just ages you.
 That looks awful” (Greg, Mobile).